MileHacker Logo

 • Local tour services mostly cater to domestic groups, with tours often in Cantonese only.

-• No unique local transport like tuk-tuks or jeepneys for tourist transport.
+• No distinct local transportation such as tuk-tuks or jeepneys for tourist transport.

 Fenghuang Cable Car